-The practice had made reasonable adjustments, including information in large print, a hearing induction loop, ramped access, downstairs surgery and a wheelchair accessible toilet for patients with additional needs.
+The practice had made reasonable adjustments, including information in large print and braille, a hearing induction loop, magnifying glass, accessible surgeries and toilet for patients with additional needs.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.